Skip to main content

 • Statutory Rape Laws (An underaged female sexually assaults an adult male, and he faces rape charges = unjust to apply the law (See, e.g., State v.
 Morse 281 Minn.
 378, 161 N.W.
 2d 699, (1968).).

 • Gun Laws (A man in California arrested for having a cartridge magazine in his pistol with more than ten rounds in the magazine = unjust as a magazine is a primary component of a firearm.
-And the number of games in a magazine directly affects a citizen’s ability to defend home and heart.).
+And the number of rounds in a magazine directly affects a citizen’s ability to defend home and heart.).

 • Race Laws (Fredrick Douglas and other white abolitionists were fierce supporters of jury nullification and an armed citizenry.).